ARA3ISC/assignment-farm-inventory/README.md

+To run the project in your localhost, make sure that docker is installed and running, then run the following command in the terminal (in the project directory):

+docker-compose up --build

 Project Overview

 The Farm Inventory Manager is a CRUD-based application designed to help farmers manage farm supplies efficiently.
 This project emphasizes user-friendly interaction, allowing for easy management of items like seeds, fertilizers, pesticides, and equipment